-How To Sign Up At An NFL Betting Site
+How To Sign Up At An NFL Gambling Site

 How To Bet On The NFL

-There are a large variety of ways to bet on the NFL in 2020.
-Probably the most common of these is betting on the spread, followed by betting on the moneyline, but betting on totals, prop bets, and futures are large parts of the NFL betting market as well.
+There are a large variety of ways to bet on the NFL in 2021.
+Probably the most common of these is betting on the spread, followed by betting on the moneyline, but gambling on totals, prop bets, and futures are large parts of the NFL gambling market as well.
 There are many ways to combine these bets in parlays as well, so understanding how all of them work is a good idea for any NFL gambling fan.

 A moneyline is a handicapped pick ‘em.
 You pick a team to win, that team has certain odds to win which reflect the payout ratio should they win.
-Let’s say the New England Patriots are playing the Miami Dolphins.
-The Patriots might enter the game as -700 favorites, meaning that you would have to bet $700 on them in order to win $100 if they win.
-The Dolphins, meanwhile, might be +450 underdogs, meaning that a bet of $100 on them will yield $450 should they win.
-Betting on either of those outcomes is referred to as taking the team on the moneyline, so if you bet on the Dolphins +450, you would be taking the Dolphins moneyline.
+Let’s say the Kansas City Chiefs are playing the Denver Broncos.
+The Chiefs might enter the game as -700 favorites, meaning that you would have to bet $700 on them in order to win $100 if they win.
+The Broncos, meanwhile, might be +450 underdogs, meaning that a bet of $100 on them will yield $450 should they win.
+Betting on either of those outcomes is referred to as taking the team on the moneyline, so if you bet on the Broncos +450, you would be taking the Broncos moneyline.

 Spreads are perhaps the most common NFL bet type.
 The best way to understand spreads is to look at them, so let’s use an example here.
-We’ll stick with the Patriots and the Dolphins, because it’s a clear one: one team is heavily favored over the other.
+We’ll stick with the Chiefs and the Broncos, because it’s a clear one: one team is heavily favored over the other.
 Here is what the spread for that game might look like:

-What this means is that the Patriots have to win by more than 10.5 points in order for a bet on them to cash.
-The Dolphins, meanwhile, can win the game, or lose by less than 10.5 points in order for a bet on them to cash.
+What this means is that the Chiefs have to win by more than 10.5 points in order for a bet on them to cash.
+The Broncos, meanwhile, can win the game, or lose by less than 10.5 points in order for a bet on them to cash.